dune-project/dune-pdelab/README.md

 PDELab depends on the following software packages:

-* DUNE core libraries (dune-common, dune-geometry, dune-grid, dune-istl, dune-localfunctions) version 2.4-dev, and their respective dependencies.
+* DUNE core libraries (dune-common, dune-geometry, dune-grid, dune-istl, dune-localfunctions) version 2.4.0, and their respective dependencies.

-* The dune-typetree library, version 2.4-dev.
+* The dune-typetree library, version 2.4.0.
 You can obtain a source package from [0] or clone the repository at [10].

 * PDELab's compiler requirements differ slightly from the underlying DUNE
   libraries: We require at least GCC 4.7 in C++11 mode.
 PDELab should also work with very recent versions of ICC (icpc 15.0.1+) and current clang (3.4+).

-The following software is optional
+The following software is optional:

 * PETSc 3.3 [5] - there is an experimental backend for PETSc vectors and matrices.
-See RELEASE_NOTES for details.
+See CHANGELOG.md for details.
 WARNING: The PETSC backend is currently broken.

 * Eigen 3.1.0 [6] - there is an experimental backend for Eigen vectors and matrices as well as some solvers.
-See RELEASE_NOTES for details.
+See CHANGELOG.md for details.

-For a full explanation of the DUNE installation process please read the installation notes [2] or the build system HOWTO [3].
+For a full explanation of the DUNE installation process please read the installation notes [2].

 License
 -------